Who Is Elisabeth Moss?

 Elisabeth Moss was born July 24, 1982 in Los Angeles, California.
 She began her performing career as a ballet dancer but switched to acting with a breakout role in Girl, Interrupted.
-Her longest role was on The West Wing as the president's daughter for seven seasons.
-In 2007, Moss joined the AMC show Mad Men as the character Peggy.
-She later won a Golden Globe in 2014 for her work on the miniseries Top of the Lake.
+The young actress enjoyed a long-running role as the president's daughter on the popular drama The West Wing and went on to star the acclaimed AMC series Mad Men as Peggy.
+She later snagged a Golden Globe Award in 2014 for her work on the miniseries Top of the Lake, and both Emmy and Golden Globe wins for her lead role in the 2017 series The Handmaid's Tale.

 Elisabeth Moss was born on July 24, 1982, in Los Angeles, California, to musicians Ron, a jazz artist and manager, and Linda, who plays blues harmonica.
 Moss describes herself as being a "serious, focused" child.
 She excelled at school and her favorite childhood pastime was playing "library"—a game that involved her stacking books on the staircase and checking them out to her parents.
 Growing up in a show business family, Moss says she always wanted to be a performer.
 "I can't explain how I knew," she says.
 "There wasn't one defining moment.
 But you just know."
 She made her professional acting debut at the age of six in the TV miniseries Lucky Chances.